osbre/category-exclusions-plugin/readme.md

 Yes, you can select multiple categories to exclude from each area of your site.

+= Will this plugin slow down my website? =

+No, Category Exclusion Manager is designed to be lightweight and efficient.

 == Changelog ==

 = 1.0.0 =